mace-cream/clusterhowto/README.md

 * The column named ST displays the status of your job.
 'R' stands for running and 'PD' stands for pending (waiting for resource).

 You can also monitor your jobs using GUI program `sview` or using a web browser.
-Visit https://10.8.4.170 and select User Portal.
+Visit [User Portal](https://10.8.4.170:8081/userportal).
 Log in with your account name and go to the Workload page (https://10.8.4.170:8081/userportal/#/workload) from the left menu.
 You will see the status of all your submitted jobs.

 ![](images/tutorial02.png)